willpiam/multiway-systems/Bubble.md

 ![Figure 3](assets/bubble_n6.png)

-So far we have not allowed duplicate entries in our state. [cite michael levin interview where he mentions allowing duplicate entries]
+So far we have not allowed duplicate entries in our state. [cite michael levin interview where he mentions allowing duplicate entries].
+Let us now explore what happens when we allow for duplicates.
+But first we must consider the role of the observer.
+When two values in the same state are the same will we represent them as the same thing?
+That is to say will we have a second unique "id" independent of the value of the entry in the state?
+For now we will not.
+This means we should expect a second kind of merging to occure where two states merge due to ambiguity between "versions" of a states list entry.